-Illness
+Illness/Clinic

-If students become ill during the school day, the classroom teacher will notify the front office and the nurse or a designee will escort the sick individuals to designated spaces.
+If students become ill during the school day, the classroom teacher will notify the front office.
+The nurse or a designee will escort the sick individuals to designated spaces.

 If, in the judgment of school office personnel and/or a nurse on staff, the student is too ill to remain in school, the home will be notified.
 Home calls due to illness must originate from the office.
+Students are not allowed to use their cell phones to call home and ask to leave.